 Our individual careers are summarized in a collective bio, below.
 Both of us have not done all that is listed, but the consistency (we connect daily), intimacy (we are best friends as well as colleagues), and embodied nature of our collaboration allows us access to each other’s knowledge in uncommon ways.

 Dance professors at San Diego State University (SDSU) and UC San Diego (UCSD), they have over fifty years of experience as dance artists and have performed with Bill T. Jones/Arnie Zane Dance Company (1990-94), Sarah Shelton Mann, Guillermo Gomez Pena’s La Pocha Nostra, and while dancing with Lyon Opera Ballet, in works by William Forsythe, Stephen Petronio, Susan Marshall, Maguy Marin, Angelin Preljocaj, and others.
 In San Diego, they performed with McCaleb Dance (also serving as Associate Artistic Director), Karen Schaffman, and Gabor Tompa.
 They have collaborated with Leslie Seiters in multiple contexts.
-Their “trioness” includes pause, by Deborah Hay, till your eyes water, and practicing spontaneous dancemaking with a group called LIVE every Thursday morning since 2008 which they recently began co-facilitating.
+Their “trioness” includes pause, by Deborah Hay, till your eyes water, and practicing spontaneous dancemaking with a group called LIVE every Thursday morning since 2008 which they began co-facilitating in 2017.

-They have an MFA in Dance from the University of Utah, a BFA in Dance from CSU Long Beach, an MA in Interdisciplinary Studies and a BFA in Design and Architecture from the Design Institute of San Diego, both from SDSU.
+They have an MFA in Dance from the University of Utah, a BFA in Dance from CSU Long Beach, an MA in Interdisciplinary Studies, and a BFA in Design and Architecture from the Design Institute of San Diego, both from SDSU.